If you’ve been noticing that your succulent has been looking a bit droopy lately, you’re not alone.

 Succulents thrive in bright indirect sunlight, so try to find a spot that’s in the sun but still gets some shade.

-Succulent plants need at least four hours of direct sunlight a day, so make sure to place them in a spot where they will get plenty of sunlight.
+Succulent plants need at least four hours of direct sunlight daily, so place them where they will get plenty of sunlight.

-If you can’t move your succulent to a sunnier spot, try using a grow light to give it some extra light.
+If you can’t move your plant to a sunnier spot, try using a grow light to give it some extra light.

 Another option is to move your succulent outdoors during the summer when it will get more sunlight.